rna88/rna88.github.io/_posts/2018-01-04-Font-resizing-with-urxvt+tmux.markdown

 Entering this sequence into a urxvt terminal will change the font to "DejaVu Sans Mono" and size it to 12.

 However if we are in a tmux session then using these sequences directly won't work.
 We would first need to detach from tmux, enter the escape sequence, and then reattach the session.
-While detaching must be done with the <prefix>+d shortcut in tmux, executing the correct escape sequence and reattaching can be done more conveniently in a bash script, for example:
+While detaching must be done with the <tmux prefix>+d shortcut, executing the correct escape sequence and reattaching can be done more conveniently in a bash script, for example:

 {% highlight bash %}
   1 #!/bin/bash